Can AI-Generated Text be Reliably Detected?: Introduction

-\looseness -1 Identifying AI-generated text is a critical problem to avoid their misuse by users for unethical purposes such as plagiarism, generating fake news and spamming.
-However, deploying vulnerable detectors is {\it not} the right solution to tackle this issue since it can cause its own damages such as falsely accusing a human of plagiarism.
-Our results highlight sensitivities of a wide range of detectors to simple practical attacks such as paraphrasing attacks.
-More importantly, our results indicate the impossibility of developing reliable detectors in practical scenarios--- to maintain reliable detection performance, LLMs would have to trade off their performance.
-We hope that these findings can initiate an honest dialogue within the community concerning the ethical and dependable utilization of AI-generated text.
+Identifying AI-generated text is a critical problem to avoid its misuse by users for unethical purposes such as plagiarism, generating fake news, and spamming.
+However, \newcontent{blindly relying on these} detectors may {\it not} be the right solution to tackle this issue since it can cause its own damages, such as falsely accusing a human of plagiarism.
+Our results highlight the sensitivities of a wide range of detectors to both evasion and spoofing attacks and indicate the difficulty of developing reliable detectors \newcontent{in the presence of an attacker}. \newcontent{We hope to reveal the sensitivity of AI text detectors to various attacks in our stress tests experiments.}

+In summary, we make the following contributions in this work. \begin{itemize} \item \newcontent{Our work is the {\it first to comprehensively analyze} the robustness of four different classes of detectors, including watermarking-based, neural network-based, zero-shot, and retrieval-based detectors, and stress-test them in the presence of an attacker (in \S\ref{sec:aigentextnotdetected}).
+In particular, the {\it recursive paraphrasing attack} that we develop is the first method that can break watermarking \citep{kirchenbauer2023watermark} and retrieval-based \citep{krishna2023paraphrasing} detectors.
+We also provide experiments to analyze the resulting text quality after our attack to find that recursive paraphrasing only leads to a slight text quality degradation in many cases.}

+\item Our work is the first to show that existing detectors are vulnerable against {\it spoofing attacks} where an adversarial human aims to write a (potentially derogatory) passage falsely detected as AI-generated {\it without} having a white-box access to the detection methods (in \S\ref{sec:humantextdetected}).
+For instance, as proof of concept, we show that an adversary can infer the watermarking signatures by probing the watermarked LLM and analyzing the statistics of the generated tokens.

+\item Our work is the first to establish a theoretical connection between the AUROC of the best possible detector and the TV distance between human and AI-text distributions that can be used to study the hardness of the reliable text detection problem (in \S\ref{sec:impossibilityresult}).
+Our theory also reveals a fundamental tradeoff between type-I and type-II errors for the AI text detection problem. \end{itemize}